-One huge advantage of subscribing to one of our Maintenance Care Plans is that we most likely already have the licenses you need for the software your website uses.
+One huge advantage of subscribing to one of our Management Service Plans is that we most likely already have the licenses you need for the software your website uses.
 Since we deal with multiple clients we can get developer licenses at discounted prices for many plugins and themes.
-This way we build the price of the license fees into the monthly cost of our Maintenance Care Plan and pass the savings on to you.
+This way we build the price of the license fees into the monthly cost of our Management Service Plan and pass the savings on to you.
 In some cases you can save over 50% of an annual plugin license fee.

 Most companies purchase their domain name for several years.
 This makes it easy to forget when your domain name comes up for renewal.
 When it gets close to the time, the domain registrar will send out reminder emails.
-Unfortunately these can get misplaced or get sent to the spam folder by accident.
-For this reason we recommend setting up a reminder in your calendar several months before it expires.
-Having this reminder in place acts as a backup incase the domain registrar emails do not get through.
-As part of our Maintenance Care Plans we also send reminders to you.
+Unfortunately, these can get misplaced or get sent to the spam folder by accident.
+For this reason, we recommend setting up a reminder in your calendar several months before it expires.
+Having this reminder in place acts as a backup in case the domain registrar emails do not get through.
+As part of our Management Service Plans we also send reminders to you.

 Search engines also love new or updated content.
 Google much rather show a page with content that has been updated/added recently over one from another website that hasn’t been updated in a while.
 Updating content increases the chances of improving your rankings.
 Adding new content (like news or blog posts) also means more pages in the search results for different keywords.
 This means more traffic, and more potential sales.

-For these reasons that is why we include the option within our Maintenance Care Plans for 1 or more 30 minute task blocks.
+For these reasons that is why we include the option within our Management Service Plans for 1 or more 30 minute task blocks.
 When included in your plan, we set time aside every month for these task blocks to work on content changes, additions, and other minor website changes you may have.